apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

     FunctionCallExpression ::= FunctionName "(" ( Expression ( "," Expression )* )? ")"

-Functions are included in SQL++, like most languages, as a way to package useful functionality or to componentize complicated or reusable SQL++ computations.
-A function call is a legal SQL++ query expression that represents the value resulting from the evaluation of its body expression with the given parameter bindings; the parameter value bindings can themselves be any SQL++ expressions.
+Functions are included in the query language, like most languages, as a way to package useful functionality or to componentize complicated or reusable computations.
+A function call is a legal query expression that represents the value resulting from the evaluation of its body expression with the given parameter bindings; the parameter value bindings can themselves be any expressions in the query language.

 The following example is a (built-in) function call expression whose value is 8.